R7anZ7/Computational-Neuroscience-Project/README.md

 # Vanderbilt-Project-
-This section is for my PhD project from Vandy!
+This is for my PhD project from Vandy!